DETAILED ACTION

 The method of claim 16.

-However, Devgon in view of Bullington fails to explicitly disclose the method further comprising clamping a distal portion of the diversion and isolation chamber after the initial volume of blood is collected in the diversion and isolation chamber.
+However, Devgon in view of Bullington fails to explicitly disclose further comprising clamping a distal portion of the diversion and isolation chamber after the initial volume of blood is collected in the diversion and isolation chamber, thereby isolating the initial volume of blood therein.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the method of Devgon in view of Bullington to employ clamping a distal portion of the diversion and isolation chamber after the initial volume of blood is collected in the diversion and isolation chamber, so as to facilitate fluid flow away from the vented flashback and diversion chamber after drawing the initial volume of blood [Bischof Col 6:15-17].
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the system of Devgon in view of Bullington to employ further comprising clamping a distal portion of the diversion and isolation chamber after the initial volume of blood is collected in the diversion and isolation chamber, thereby isolating the initial volume of blood therein, to prevent any possible contaminants included in the diverted initial volume of blood from contaminating any subsequent samples.

 The system of claim 1.